khrystynamk/Classes_games/README.md

 - Item: the class for all the items that can be used throughout the game.

 ## Launch example (Starting the game)
+To start the game, you shall download the necessary directory for the task and run the main script (which is located in the task direstory, outside the folder with classes)

 ```
 Kozelnytska street